strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/us.png"></p>

-colegio militar (largo da luz, lisbon, portugal) alumni linked to pedro miguel de brito esteves grilo @psp, **rui gonçalo pires pintado**, and recruited criminal associates of **jose teixeira (bar crew hassan)**, **tiago jorge roque**, **gonçalo bandeira duarte**, **ivo francisco**, **arthur moreno**, **carla maria marinho rodrigues**, **Nuno Correia**, **luis muskiado**, a capoverdian known as **"calo"**, **tania borboleta** and many others, incarnate colonialism time demons by spending their days abusing biophotonics to exact cybertorture trials and sentences for everything in the book with a main focus on **passing me as a xenophobe and a pedo all day in front of an audience**, inducing synthetic states of psychosis, forcing me into roaming the streets since they wake me up daily, in the middle of the night or early in the morning, with vibrotactile cybertorture.
+colegio militar (largo da luz, lisbon, portugal) alumni linked to pedro miguel de brito esteves grilo @psp, rui gonçalo pires pintado, and recruited criminal associates of jose teixeira (bar crew hassan), tiago jorge roque, gonçalo bandeira duarte, ivo francisco, arthur moreno, carla maria marinho rodrigues, luskiado, a capoverdian known as "calo", tania borboleta and many others, incarnate colonialism time demons by spending their days abusing biophotonics to exact cybertorture trials and sentences for everything in the book with a main focus on xenophobia, inducing synthetic states of psychosis, forcing me into roaming the streets since they wake me up daily, in the middle of the night or early in the morning, with vibrotactile cybertorture.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/jesus_lamb.png"></p>

-**They engage in a daily ritual of articulating my tongue with the words "psychiatrist", "psychiatry" and "medication" while sodomizing me and torturing me genitally to create a piling psychological antagonistic effect and monger hatred, increasing the odds of directed violence towards psychiatrists and medical staff in a clinical scenario.**
+They engage in a daily ritual of articulating my tongue with the words "psychiatrist", "psychiatry" and "medication" while sodomizing me and torturing me genitally to create a piling psychological antagonistic effect and monger hatred, increasing the odds of directed violence towards psychiatrists and medical staff in a clinical scenario.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/arkin.png"></p>

-Simultaneously, dutch psychiatrist Emile Barkhof **(who has visited the location where this group of individuals exact their extrajudicial cybertorture sentences**) along with elected government officials who watch the human degradation spectacle and instead of denouncing it on the news, or reporting it to the police, watch the macabre spectacle as a **"casa dos degredos"** blue whale style suicide game similar to **mathew puncher's** soviet-style murder, where I am issued tasks such as **"breaking my phone, my laptop and mutilating my penis"** in the portuguese language, and forced to pick between:
+Simultaneously, dutch psychiatrist Emile Barkhof (who has visited the location where this group of individuals exact their extrajudicial cybertorture sentences) along with elected government officials who watch the human degradation spectacle and instead of denouncing it on the news, or reporting it to the police, watch the macabre spectacle as a "casa dos degredos" blue whale style suicide game similar to mathew puncher's soviet-style murder, where I am issued tasks such as "breaking my phone, my laptop and mutilating my penis" in the portuguese language, and forced to pick between:

 * returning to portugal being cybersodomized and genitally abused with my tongue being articulated in portuguese, where colegio militar alumni linked to pedro miguel de brito esteves grilo @psp induce psychosis in the physical vicinity of my parents to coerce me into psychiatric care as a humiliation, directing violence to my parents all day to gamble futures of suicide, homicide, incarceration of forced psychiatric care.
 * staying in the netherlands and being forced into a psychiatric asylum under "assisted living" after losing my home with Eefje Suk, Emile Barkhof and Sara Hoff presenting falsified opinions in a court of law of rejection of pharmacotherapy and "risk to self" to coerce psychiatric care and forced pharmacotherapy against my will instead of denouncing the individuals above along with their location.
 * being forced into a jail cell and losing my home and my freedom whilst being abused to induce psychosis with people around me being used as targets of directed violence.